 Sing and make music from your heart to the Lord”

-Lancaster Cathedral Choir in 2019
+Lancaster Cathedral Choir

 The Ladies choir at The Cathedral has a long and varied history and is very well established, with some ladies who have been with the choir for many years, and across two generations.
-In 2017 the choir invited male voices to augment the ladies, and the addition of the gent’s voices on a regular basis represented a considerable change for this well-established choir.
+In 2017 the choir invited male voices to join the ladies, and the addition of the gent’s voices represented a considerable change for this well-established choir.
 However, throughout 2017 the gentlemen were warmly received and made to feel very welcome.
 Good progress was made in integrating new voices and adopting a slightly wider range and repertoire, and happily, the choir has adjusted to become a well-integrated mixed-voice choir.
 Beginning 2019, the choir number around 25 members with a wide range of age, experience and musical ability.

-At present the choir sings every week on Sunday at 10.30am mass, typically maintaining two sung mass settings.
+The choir sings every week on Sunday at 10.30am mass, typically maintaining two sung mass settings.
 Several key members also sing at Vespers, which follows The Exposition of The Blessed Sacrament on Sunday at 16.15pm

 2019 will also see the return of Clement Lee to Lancaster Cathedral as sub-organist.
 Clement’s profile is included in the Music Staff section